bodand/GetDependency/README.md

 endif ()

 ```
 Then include it in your main `CMakeLists.txt`.
+Make sure GetDependency is included first.

 ## The GetDependency command